-Industrial anchovy landings are used for indirect human consumption.
-Between the coastal pelagic species of the Northern Humboldt Current System (NHCS), the Peruvian anchovy (Engraulis ringens) is predominant and creates one of the most important single species fisheries worldwide.
-The NHCS is an important area of one of the most productive world marine ecosystems, the Humboldt Current Large Marine Ecosystem.
-The Humboldt Current extends along the coast of Chile and Peru; the NHCS corresponds to Peru.
+Among the coastal pelagic species of the Northern Humboldt Current System (NHCS), Peruvian anchovy (Engraulis ringens) is predominant and it supports one of the most important single species fisheries worldwide.
+Peruvian anchovy landings by the industrial sector are used for indirect human consumption.
+The NHCS is an important sector of one of the most productive world marine ecosystems: the Humboldt Current Large Marine Ecosystem.
+The Humboldt Current extends along the coasts of Chile and Peru; the NHCS corresponds to Peru.

-In 1955, the first management measures of the Peruvian anchovy stock were set, when establishing a minimum size of 12 cm and a minimum mesh length.
+In 1955, the first management measures for the Peruvian anchovy fishery were implemented, when a minimum catch size of 12 cm and a minimum mesh size were established.
 In the 1970s, new measures were drafted related to catch control by means of establishing annual global fishing quotas.

-The fishing fleets targeting the Northern-Central stock of anchovy are three, according to their fishing capacity: There is an artisanal fishing fleet of vessels of less than 10 m3 GRT; a small-scale fishing fleet of vessels of more than 10 m3 GRT and less than 32.6 m3 GRT; and an industrial fishing fleet of vessels larger than 32.6 m3.
+There are three fishing fleets targeting the Northern-Central stock of Peruvian anchovy: there is an artisanal fishing fleet of vessels of less than 10 m3 GRT; a small-scale fishing fleet of vessels of more than 10 m3 GRT and less than 32.6 m3 GRT; and an industrial fishing fleet of vessels larger than 32.6 m3.
 Only industrial landings are to be used to produce fishmeal.

 Currently, the most important fishery management measures are: